 - Avoid tanning lamps and beds.
 Tanning lamps and beds emit UV rays and can increase your risk of skin cancer.

+You might also talk with your dermatologist about surgically removing a mole if it bothers you or if you notice suspicious changes in it.
 Mole removal takes only a short time and is usually done on an outpatient basis.
 Your doctor numbs the area around the mole and cuts it out, along with a margin of healthy skin if necessary.
 The procedure may leave a permanent scar.
+People with Black skin are at increased risk of other surgical side effects, such as pigmentary changes at the incision site and keloid scars.

 If you notice that a mole has grown back, see your doctor promptly.